 Over 70 years ago, archeologist Luther Cressman discovered perhaps the world’s oldest footwear in Central Oregon.
 The sandals were dated to be 10,000 years old, and from the pictures I’ve seen, were made with intricate weaves that indicated they were not only functional, but also stylish in design.
 From our tribal days to modern times, men have searched for and valued footwear that both looked good and got the job done.

-The goal of this article is to give you an overview of a man’s options when it comes to footwear.
+The goal of this article is to give you an overview of a man’s options when it comes to footwear and explain how to wear them when.
 I’m not going to try to sell the idea that you need a pair of shoes for every occasion, but I would like to expose you to the concept that quality footwear that fits well is a worthy investment, and that the right shoes for the right situation can substantially elevate your personal style and comfort.

 Why care about your shoes?